mseminatore/TeslaJS/README.md

 4. Must add general value to the project
 5. Must update appropriate documentation

-> Project owners reserve the right to accept or reject any PR for any reason
+> Note that the Project owners reserve the right to accept or reject any PR
+> for any reason.

 ## Code of Conduct